 Mr. Khan holds an MBA from Northwestern University Kellogg School of Management and The Hong Kong University of Science & Technology.

 Rochelle Ardesher is the Executive Director and Co-founder of Point B Design + Training (pointB) — a Learning and Social Innovation Lab located at Mawlamyine University in Myanmar.
 At Mawlamyine University, pointB programs integrate design and systems thinking to support diverse groups (academia, business, government and community) as they begin the challenge of designing better systems of governance in Myanmar.

-Previously, Rochelle worked along the Myanmar-Thai border to enhance educational programming and fundraising efforts for displaced people of Myanmar.
-Rochelle began her career as a copywriter for an advertising/design agency where she worked on cause-related clients such as CAA Foundation, Gates Foundation, Obama Campaign for America, and Nike Foundation.
+Previously, Ms. Ardesher worked along the Myanmar-Thai border to enhance educational programming and fundraising efforts for displaced people of Myanmar.
+Ms. Ardesher began her career as a copywriter for an advertising/design agency where she worked on cause-related clients such as CAA Foundation, Gates Foundation, Obama Campaign for America, and Nike Foundation.
 Rochelle has published several children’s books including The Story of Hungry, Be Good To Each Other and Sleep Tight, Africa.

-Rochelle earned her BA in Global and International Studies from University of California, Santa Barbara.
+Rochelle Ardesher earned her BA in Global and International Studies from University of California, Santa Barbara.

 Saw Myo Min Thu (Saw Kapi)

-Saw Kapi earned his BA in International Relations from San Francisco State University, and holds an MA in Development Economics from Williams College.
+Saw Myo Min Thu earned his a BA in International Relations from San Francisco State University, and holds an MA in Development Economics from Williams College.